Part 3: Access Reports and Graphs

 Restricting the field-of-view of Castle Rock Teleport

-You can restrict Castle_Rock_Teleport's () field-of-view by setting basic constraints, or you can restrict and visualize its field-of-view by using a Sensor () object.
+You can restrict Castle_Rock_Teleport's () field-of-view by setting constraints, or you can restrict and visualize its field-of-view by using a Sensor () object.

 1. Return to Castle_Rock_Teleport's () properties ().

-2. Select the Constraints - Basic page.
+2. Select the Constraints - Active page.

 3. Note that Line of Sight is enabled.
 The Line of Sight constraint computes whether the line-of-sight between two objects is obstructed by the ground or in this case the WGS84 Ellipsoid.